Dacryodes edulis

-Dacryodes edulis is a fruit tree in the Burseraceae family native to Africa.
-Its various regional names include safou (Republic of the Congo, Democratic Republic of the Congo and Angola), plum (Cameroon), atanga (Equatorial Guinea and Gabon), ube, elumi (Nigeria), African pear, bush pear, African plum, nsafu, bush butter tree, or butterfruit.
+Dacryodes edulis is a fruit tree in the family Burseraceae native to Africa.
+Its various regional names include safou (Republic of the Congo, Democratic Republic of the Congo and Angola), messa, plum (Cameroon), atanga (Equatorial Guinea and Gabon), ube, elumi/rukuki (Nigeria), African pear, bush pear, African plum, nsafu, bush butter tree, or butterfruit.

 Description

 Dacryodes edulis is an evergreen tree attaining a height of 18–40 meters in the forest but not exceeding 12 meters in plantations.
 It has a relatively short trunk and a deep, dense crown.
 The bark is pale gray and rough with droplets of resin.
 The leaves are a compound with 5-8 pairs of leaflets.
 The upper surface of the leaves is glossy.
 The flowers are yellow and about 5 mm across.
 They are arranged in a large inflorescence.
 The fruit is an ellipsoidal drupe which varies in length from 4 to 12 cm.
 The skin of the fruit is dark blue or violet, whereas the flesh is pale to light green.
 The tree flowers at the beginning of the rainy season and bears fruits during 2 to 5 months after flowering.

 There are two variants of Dacryodes edulis: D. e. var. edulis and D. e. var. parvicarpa.
 The fruit of D. e. var. edulis is larger and the tree has stout, ascending branches.
 D. e. var. parvicarpa has smaller fruit and slender, drooping branches.